-Employee Perception of feeling the Way Your Management Interacts with her Subordinates in Govt. and Private Hospitals:
+Employee Perception of feeling the Way Your Management Interacts with her Subordinates in Govt. and Private Hospitals :

 The data on the perception of "Feeling like the way your management interacts with subordinates" among employees in private and government hospitals reveals distinctive patterns.
 In the "Always" category, 74 employees from private hospitals and 19 from government hospitals report always feeling satisfied with the way their management interacts with subordinates.
 In the "Almost" category, 116 employees from private hospitals and 60 from government hospitals report feeling almost always satisfied with management interactions.
 Moving to the "Sometimes" category, 60 employees from private hospitals and 69 from government hospitals report feeling satisfied sometimes.
-In the "Seldom" category, none of the employees from private hospitals report seldom feeling satisfied, while 58 from government hospitals do.
+In the "Seldom" category, none of the employees from private hospitals and 69 from government hospitals report feeling satisfied sometimes.
+In the "Seldom" category, none of the employees from private hospitals do.
 Finally, in the "Never" category, none of the employees from private hospitals report never feeling satisfied, while 44 from government hospitals do.
 These findings highlight variations in the perception of job satisfaction, specifically concerning the interactions between management and subordinates, between employees in private and government hospitals.